| ||||

 |

-c. accepts delivery of and sells or dispenses alcoholic |
+c.
+Sells or dispenses alcoholic liquors only in | ||

-d. provides, or its catering service provides, dram |
+d.
+Provides, or its catering service provides, dram | ||

 shop liability

-insurance in maximum coverage limits and in |
+insurance in maximum coverage limits and in | ||

-defend, save harmless, and |
+save harmless and | ||

 alcoholic liquors.